Skip to content

 kit review https://github.com/owner/repo/pull/123

-# Dry run (generate review without posting)
+# Dry run (formatted preview without posting)

 kit review --dry-run https://github.com/owner/repo/pull/123